Applications are accepted to the Entry-Level Professional Doctor of Occupational Therapy program on a rolling basis.

 All application materials, including official transcripts from all undergraduate, graduate and professional schools, letters of recommendation, letter of intent, etc. should be submitted directly to OTCAS.

-The deadline for a complete application to OTCAS is February 15.
+The deadline for a complete application to OTCAS is March 15.
 Quinnipiac does not require a supplemental application.

 Apply on the OTCAS website

 - Bachelor’s degree prior to matriculation into the program.

 - A minimum GPA of 3.2 in all post-secondary coursework.

 - A minimum prerequisite GPA of 3.0 with a grade of C+ or better in each prerequisite course.

 - A minimum of 40 verifiable observation hours in the past 3 years.
 These hours may be a completed in a combination of traditional/clinical and non-traditional/non-clinical settings and patient/client populations.